Yakima School District schools closing Monday — one day early

-The district will not be implementing remote learning due to an inability to provide equitable access to students.
-A list of learning activities will be posted to the districts website.
+The district will not be implementing remote learning due to an inability to provide equitable access to all students.
+A list of learning activities will be posted to the district’s website.

 Yakima School District staff will be contacted by their supervisors if they are expected to report to work, the district said.
 Some staff will have job assignments or professional development assignments that will be conducted remotely.